Gravitational Caustics in an Atom Laser: Results

 To provide a quantitative analysis, we measure the scattering angle of the caustic $\theta_c(\varepsilon)$ which is dependent on the strength of the potential $\varepsilon$.
 As shown in \nameref{sec:methods}, the outer caustics of these fans correspond to a particular parabolic trajectory:

 where the maximum of the parabola $(x_*, z_*)$ depends on details of the scattering.
 In \cref{fig:theta} we compare $\theta_c(\varepsilon)$ extracted by fitting \cref{eq:caustic} to the outer caustics of the experimental images, with the values computed from the classical scattering problem.
 As discussed in \nameref{sec:methods}, the fact that $\abs{\theta_c} < \SI{90}{\degree}$ in this range is a peculiar feature of Gaussian potentials.
 The quantitative agreement seen between the experiment and classical scattering allows one to use caustics in the spirit of inverse classical scattering theory.
 Solving the inverse scattering problem provides sensitive input to calibrate properties of the potentials used in an experiment.
-For example, slight deviations from the theory, such as a slight asymmetry between left and right caustics, likely indicate slight asymmetries in the optical potentials.
+For example, slight deviations from the theory, such as an asymmetry between left and right caustics, likely indicate slight asymmetries in the optical potentials.
 In this way, catastrophe atom optics can be used as a tool to precisely measure spatial properties of experimental potentials when designing atomtronic devices.
+For more information about the analysis of \cref{fig:theta}, see \nameref{sec:methods}.